EricM96/CryptoLight/README.md

 object oriented design principles, I implemented the functions for CryptoLight and provided a Python object oriented interface to organize those functions into a class.
-This breaks the project into four distinct categories of code: the object oriented interface, the C/Python API translation functions, the C/C++ cryptography functions, and the C/Python API code for exporting the C++ code as a Python library.
+This breaks the project into four distinct categories of code: the object oriented interface, the C/Python API translation functions, the C++ cryptography functions, and the C/Python API code for exporting the C++ code as a Python library.
 The following sections will cover these in sequence.